 It’s pretty clear that people who want to look good in the mirror need to go to the gym.
 It’s the only place they have the right equipment to target their muscles optimally.
 Believe me, I tried doing it at home, but once my body got accustomed to the improvised weights I was using, I needed something heavier.

 But that’s not the case with survival fitness!
 You don’t need to be super-strong because, apart from a few strength training exercises, you’ll be focused on a completely different set of exercises than everyone at the gym.

 You can train on all 4 aspects/pillars with almost no gym weights at all.
-In fact, if you can buy or get a couple of adjustable dumbbells (like these from Amazon), and you’re more than set to get into shape for Doomsday.
+In fact, if you can buy or get a couple of adjustable dumbbells (like these), and you’re more than set to get into shape for Doomsday.